-You may have heard of "no code and low code" platforms that aim at creating applications using GUI tools instead of writing code.
-With no spec and low spec, the concept is similar but applied to specifications: the goal is to create applications without providing specifications or the less specifications possible.
+You may have heard of "no-code and low-code" platforms that aim at creating applications using GUI tools instead of writing code.
+With no-spec and low-spec, the concept is similar but applied to specifications: the goal is to create applications without providing specifications or the fewer specifications possible.

 The lead reviewer recipe

 - a new fresh project (take one that is quite hard with complex business rules to implement that require closeness between developers and the Product Owner)

 - an experienced developer in your company